zlederman/budget-tool/README.md

 you can send budget buddy a total request like this `total,food,week` or `total,food,month`
 ### Delete
 Budget Buddy delete is an in-progress feature
-## Get Feedback
-You can also configure your budget buddy to send you weekly and monthly updates on your spending

-## Issues